Summer Learning

 Can I register my child for the Elementary Summer Learning program?

-• Parents cannot register their child directly for our Elementary Summer Learning program.
+• No, parents cannot register their child directly for our Elementary Summer Learning program.

-• Our Elementary Summer Learning program is only offered to elementary students currently attending one our North Vancouver School District #44 elementary schools.
+• Our Elementary Summer Learning program is only offered to elementary students only who currently attending one our North Vancouver School District #44 elementary schools, and who have been recommended to the program.
+No students from outside or school district are eligible for this program.

-• Eligible students are recommended for the Elementary Summer Learning program by their schools to the NVSD 44 Elementary School School Based Resource Team.
-When a referral is approved then the student's school will consult with parents to determine placement in the program.
+• Eligible students are recommended for the Elementary Summer Learning program by their current NVSD44 schools to the NVSD 44 Elementary School School Based Resource Team.
+When a referral is approved then the student's school will consult with parents directly to determine placement in the program.

 How do students know who their teacher will be?